ianwhale/nsga-net/README.md

 More examples are provided in `scripts`.

+## Architecture search
+I'll update this section later in the week.

 ## Citations
 If you find the code useful for your research, please consider citing our works
 ```